hakanu/blog/_posts/2019-09-24-your-filename.md

     *   Backed by AWS, pretty fast
     *   Easy to set up
     *   Terminal
+    Terminal
+Eclipse-esque UI
+Easy to run via AWS marketplace
+Doesn’t really work on mobile chrome.
+Need to disable ”Prevent cross site tracking“ from safari settings to be able to use this from ipad.
+Authorization through amazon account
+Really hard to connect to the host machine to mess with files.
+Everything is forced to be Done from the browser UI’s supplied terminal.
 *   Cons
     *   Doesn’t work in chrome or safari or opera.
         *   Can only work in safari by disabling “block third party cookies” Option to let 3rd party cookies.
 Otherwise editor doesn’t show up at all.